Search engine optimization (SEO) is a broad discipline where it can be easy to get stuck or caught up in details.

-These tools all bring great diagnostic and analytic data to you and will help you along the way.
+These tools all deliver great diagnostic and analytics data to help you along the way.

 This file provides instructions to the search engines on what pages or parts of the site to not index.
 By default, the search engines will look at all the content they can find.